uswds/uswds-site/_components/input-mask/guidance/implementation.md

 <h3>The input mask and alphanumeric characters</h3>

 {:.usa-content-list }
-Input mask examples inlcude an alphanumeric version which can be cusomized to meet your needs.
+Input mask examples include an alphanumeric version which can be customized to meet your needs.
 To implement an alphanumeric input mask, you will need to add the attribute `data-charset` to the input tag.
-Similar to the `pattern` attribute, include an underscore `_` for each number and an `X` for each required letter.
+Similar to the `pattern` attribute, include a number sign `#` for each number and an `A` for each required letter.
 We recommend changing inputmode to `text` so the full keyboard is available to your user.

 {:.usa-content-list }
 If your input mask calls for a pattern such as _1A2 B3C_, you would implement that by adding the following attributes and character formatting to your input element: